 I’ll bet about now YOU are having a flashback to your childhood days when your mother consistently, though lovingly, corrected your behavior so you would “grow up to be proper young women.”
 As annoying and repetitive as it seemed back in your childhood days, it turns out that mom was right.
-These sage wisdoms from our youth turned into effective and excellent ways for businesswomen to leverage strengths and stand out in a very crowded online, and offline, world.
+These sage pearls of wisdom from our youth turned into effective and excellent ways for businesswomen to leverage strengths and stand out in a very crowded online, and offline, world.

-As Savvy Biz Owners navigate the business world, these past corrections from mom can come in mighty handy and a firm reminder that, sometimes the more basic the advice, the more effective it can be.
+As Savvy Biz Owners navigate the business world, these past corrections from mom can come in mighty handy and a firm reminder that sometimes the more basic the advice, the more effective it can be.

-Brush Your Hair Everyday: How many of us started our mornings before heading off to school with a reminder from mom to fix our hair, dress nice and brush our teeth?
+Brush Your Hair Every day: How many of us started our mornings before heading off to school with a reminder from mom to fix our hair, dress nice and brush our teeth?
 Mom instilled in us at an early age to have pride in our appearance and that trait translates very well into our adult years as well.
 Those of us who take pride in our appearance will also command respect from those around us.
-The reality of our modern world is that we are indeed judged on our appearance, and whether you like it or not, our appearance can (and will) dictate the how we are treated by peers, employers and clients.
+The reality of our modern world is that we are indeed judged on our appearance, and whether you like it or not, our appearance can (and will) dictate the how we are treated by peers, employers, and clients.
 You could be the most brilliant woman in the world and have the cured for a dread disease in your back pocket, but if you walk into a room looking like you slept in your clothes or are a cast member from the show Alaska Bush People you are likely to be dismissed in the minds of those around you.
 Not only is looking your best highly important in business, it also helps with our confidence and self-esteem.
 “Look sharp, feel sharp” should be the mantra of all biz owners as we navigate our career paths.

 Say Thank You: Many women find themselves caught in the not-so-great habit of minimizing their achievements.
 How many times have you heard yourself mutter, “It was nothing” or “It was no big deal.
 I am happy to help” when given kudos for a job well done?
 These self-depreciating comments undervalue our talents and would make mom cringe in her comfortable loafers.
-Allow yourself to accept praise and acknowledgement it gracefully and professionally.
-Instead of mumbling comments that undermines your worth, stand tall and say, “Thank you” and let others see your contribution and worth to a brand, project or business.
+Allow yourself to accept praise and acknowledgment it gracefully and professionally.
+Instead of mumbling comments that undermine your worth, stand tall and say, “Thank you” and let others see your contribution and worth to a brand, project or business.

 Speak Up: “Speak now or forever hold your peace!” is a well-known line from many a wedding vow.
 Speak up, say your piece and assert yourself when need be without being aggressive.
 Ever had an opportunity to voice your opinion or stand up for yourself, only to backpedal at the last second and let it slip by?
 Pretty crappy feeling, right?
 The mom-taught-skill of speaking up can apply to offline or even online situations so know when to speak up, be heard and stand out from the rest of the crowd.

 Listen: Ever heard the old adage, “We have two ears and one mouth so we can listen twice as much as we speak?”
-Entrepreneurs of all ages will find great benefit in tuning into, and utilizing, one of the most powerful tools of success: listening.
+Entrepreneurs of all ages will find great benefit in tuning into and utilizing, one of the most powerful tools for success: listening.
 Listen to the trends, your tribe, your clients, your employers and most of all listen to the wise entrepreneurs who have blazed the trail before us.
 Listen when they offer up advice free of charge for those willing to stop, listen, focus and be present in the moment.
-Listen to your peers as they share trials, tribulations, victories and gains.
-Focus and listen to hone in on problems they may have the solution for, or problems you may have the solution for.
+Listen to your peers as they share trials, tribulations, victories, and gains.
+Focus and listen to hone in on problems they may have the solution for problems you may have the solution for.
 When our clients complain, just know that criticism and complaints are really just a request for assistance.
 Listen, recognize and address their concerns because if you don’t, your competition will be happy to.
 Women are exceptionally good listeners so don’t under-utilize that skill on all facets of business and life.